brigitte-bigi/Whakerexa/README.md

 ## Version 3.4 - stable

 - Breaking change.
-An element no longer gets a background of its own: only what carries one paints one.
-Add `background-color` where your page relied on it.
+An element no longer gets a background of its own.
 - Fonts.
 A page downloads none: the system fonts are used, and a theme brings the ones of the house back.
 - New `--img-bg-color`.
 A theme can give an image background, in every mode.
 - New `wexa_statics/css.min`: the same stylesheets, half the weight.
 Point your pages at it to serve them.